All Episodes

 Every phone call, every text, every email you send is being metadata stored probably somewhere in Utah, which is one of their biggest metadata facilities.

-Anyway, so it's a fun it's a felony.
+Anyway, so it's a felony.

-If in fact, at the back end of this, somebody is identified.
+If, in fact, at the back end of this, somebody is identified.

 Violation of the Espionage Act.